tusharjain1082/TheBook.Net/README.md

 5. table insertion and modification.
 6. printing support.
 7. export to html.
-8. organize texts. you can write books with myriads of chapters each in their own unique nodes/records with titles/names.
+8. copy, paste, write, collect, organize texts. you can write books with myriads of chapters each in their own unique nodes/records with titles/names.
 9. minimal optimized memory use.
 10. most bugs fixed. a ready open source software with complete source code.